zaiisao/Documentation/en/Video/start_call_android.md

 ### 7. Set the remote video view

 In a video call, you should be able to see other users too.
 This is achieved by calling the `setupRemoteVideo` method after joining the channel.
+The difference between setting the local and remote view is that you need to specify the ID of the remote user when setting up the remote view.

 Shortly after a remote user joins the channel, the SDK gets the remote user's ID in the `onFirstRemoteVideoDecoded` callback.
 Call the `setupRemoteVideo` method in the callback, and pass in the uid to set the video view of the remote user.